The Over-Certainty Phenomenon in Modern Test-Time Adaptation Algorithms: Results

-Due to our algorithm addressing the over-certainty phenomenon, we significantly improve calibration performance; CD had the lowest average ECE in all tested datasets and in nearly all individual domain shifts.
-We recognize that reducing entropy \emph{did} improve calibration compared to baseline in some cases in Tables ~\ref{tab:numbers_avg} and ~\ref{tab:pacs_avg_mob}, but the resulting calibration was still sub-optimal.
-Fig ~\ref{fig:ablation} empirically validates our finding that an adaptive certainty regularizer aids in reducing ECE.
+Due to our algorithm addressing the over-certainty phenomenon, we significantly improve calibration performance.
+DEC achieves state-of-the-art average ECE and NLL in all tested datasets and in nearly all individual domain shifts.
+We recognize that reducing entropy \emph{did} improve calibration compared to baseline in some cases, but the resulting calibration was still sub-optimal.
+Fig.~\ref{fig:ablation} empirically validates our finding that an adaptive certainty regularizer aids in reducing ECE and NLL.
+Moreover, the variance of $\tau$ increases as the corruption intensity increases; indicating a broader dynamic range of regularization when encountering more difficult observations.